 Cut off the top of an egg carton and dispose of the top in the appropriate manner.
 Punch a small hole in each of the four corners of the bottom of carton.
 Thread a piece of string through each hole and tie a knot underneath the carton at each location so the string will hold.
 Pull together all four strings at their other ends and tie them together into a knot above the carton.
 You can now fill the egg carton with seeds and hang it in a tree.

-If you have found yourself trapped inside during this holiday season, consider building this homemade bird feeder to help out your fellow creatures.
-Search through your recycling bin and cupboards for items such as bagels and egg crates to make into homemade bird feeders.
+If you’ve found yourself trapped inside during this holiday season, consider building this homemade bird feeder to help out your fellow creatures.
+Search around for items such as bagels and egg crates to make into homemade bird feeders.
 Not only are you saving money at the store in bird feeders, but most homemade bird feeders are biodegradable.
-Not to mention, homemade bird feeders made with pine cones are a unique and inexpensive way to decorate for the holidays.
-Not only do homemade bird feeders make for festive decorations, but they are practical for feeding other living creatures.
+Moreover, homemade bird feeders made with pine cones are a unique, inexpensive way to decorate for the holidays.
+While homemade bird feeders make for festive decorations, they’re also practical for feeding other living creatures.

 Once your homemade bird feeder is completed, you may find yourself wanting to decorate the rest of your yard.
-If you need any help decorating your backyard once your homemade bird feeder is completed, feel free to contact Camosse Masonry Supply.
+If you need any help decorating your backyard once your homemade bird feeder is completed, be sure to contact Camosse Masonry Supply.
 The staff at Camosse are experts at improving on any home or backyard during any time of year.